What happens to body fat when you shed pounds — do you sweat it out, pee it out or breathe it out? The answer is yes, yes and yes.

 - As water, through your skin (when you sweat) and your kidneys (when you urinate).

-- As carbon dioxide, through your lungs (when you breathe out).
+- As carbon dioxide (CO2), through your lungs (when you breathe out).

-“Meanwhile, fat breakdown liberates energy for biological functions and physical activity,” he says.
+“Meanwhile, fat breakdown liberates energy for biological functions and physical activity,” Dr. Burguera says.
 “It also generates heat, which keeps body temperatures normal.”

 What happens to body fat when you exercise?

 Your muscles first burn through stored glycogen for energy.
-“After about 30 to 60 minutes of aerobic exercise, your body starts burning mainly fat,” says Dr. Burguera.
+“After about 30 to 60 minutes of aerobic exercise, your body starts burning mainly fat,” he explains.
 (If you’re exercising moderately, this takes about an hour.)

 Experts recommend at least 30 minutes of cardio two to three times a week.